On-line form indexes allow you to search through the data that website visitors submit through forms.

 See Smart search syntax for more information about field searches.

-Fields must be set as Searchable to be usable in Search filters and general search result filtering or ordering conditions (such as the Search condition and Search sort properties of Smart search result web parts).
+Fields must be set as Searchable to be usable in search result filtering or ordering conditions.

 Relevant for Searchable fields.
 Indicates if the content of the field is processed by the analyzer when indexing.
 This allows the search to find results that match individual tokens (subsets) of the field's value.
 If disabled, the search only returns items if the full value of the field exactly matches the search expression.